 On The Path to Better Scoring – The Scorer’s Dilemma

-Scoring is, arguably, a necessary evil.
+Scoring is a necessary evil.
 Do without it, and you have no form of objective comparison.
-However, bringing an objectivity-based system into the inherently subjective milieu of restaurant reviewing is at best, an incessant work in progress.
-By scoring, I’ll always, always be challenged on the validity of my system.
+However, bringing objectively assessing an inherently subjective topic is in and of itself, paradoxical.
+By scoring, I’ll always be inviting challenge.

-While I (and nobody else) can never fully remove circumstantial and experiential biases from such a system, I can at least ensure one fundamental requirement of any such system – reliability.
-It is with this in mind that I have developed the scoring system below, effective as of 12 November 2014.
+While no one can ever fully remove circumstantial and experiential biases in scoring, I can at least strive for the fundamental requirement of reliability, which manifests as consistency.
+It is with this in mind that I have developed the scoring system below, which took effect on 12 November 2014.

 The Scoring System

-Instead of an overall score, sub-scores on the food, the service, and ambiance/decor are provided.
+The overall score is an average of three sub-scores: food, service, and ambiance/decor.
 Food is out of 10 possible points, service 5, and ambiance 3.
-This is reflective of my own personal views towards dining at a restaurant – the best service and decor in the world will not make up for a paltry plate.
+This is reflective of my own priorities when it comes towards assessing a dining experience – the best service and decor in the world will not make up for a paltry plate.

 F10 – Idealised perfection; impossible to achieve

 F9 – World-class food.
 Deserving of international recognition.
 Should be on many, many ‘lists’ (and obviously my own!)

 F8 – Very impressive, a standout among restaurants of its class.
 Probably among the best of its type in the city

 F7 – What might be considered ‘the local favourite’, or a few standout dishes, even if other issues become evident when casting a critical eye.

 F6 – Acceptable, but uninspiring eats, ‘good’ in the truest sense of the word.
 I wouldn’t necessarily be hankering to go back.